Vengeance (1958 film)

 Vengeance (La venganza) is a 1958 Spanish drama film directed by Juan Antonio Bardem.
 It was co-produced with Italy, starring Italian Raf Vallone.
 Francisco Rabal narrates the film.

-It was shown at the 1958 Cannes Film Festival but not released in Spain until the following year.
+The film was shown at the 1958 Cannes Film Festival but not released in Spain until the following year.
 The film had serious troubles with Spanish censorship.
 Bardem even went to prison and it was an international scandal.
 It was nominated for the Academy Award for Best Foreign Language Film.

 Plot

-Juan (Jorge Mistral) returns to town after being locked up for ten years for a crime he did not commit.
-Together with his sister Andrea (Carmen Sevilla) they decide to take revenge on who they believe is to blame for the family's ills: Luis "el Torcido" (Raf Vallone).
-To do this, the two brothers will join a gang of reapers looking for work in the fields of Castilla and whose boss is their rival.
+Juan (Jorge Mistral) comes back to the village after being wrongly imprisoned for ten years.
+Alongside his sister Andrea (Carmen Sevilla), they plot revenge against Luis "el Torcido" (Raf Vallone), whom they believe caused their family's suffering.
+To execute their plan, they join a group of harvesters searching for work in the Castilian fields, where their enemy is also present as their leader.